Final 'Jurassic Park' ride: Saying goodbye to the classic Universal attraction

 For someone who's more devoted to Spielberg's original animatronics-heavy movie than the reboots, the renovation is a sad milestone.

-But then again, when I bid adieu to my prehistoric friends on Monday night, they were a little off.
-For example: The Parasaurolophus didn't emerge from underwater like she used to, an Ultrasaurus' neck didn't seem quite as flexible as it once was, a falling Jeep didn't come close to threatening our raft like it's supposed to and no panicked security guard warned us over an intercom that we'd needed to evacuate.
+Then again, when I bid adieu to my prehistoric friends on Monday night, they were a little off.
+For example: The Parasaurolophus didn't emerge from underwater like she used to, an Ultrasaurus' neck didn't seem quite as flexible as it once was, a falling Jeep didn't come close to threatening our raft like it's supposed to and no panicked security guard warned us over an intercom that we needed to evacuate.

 Maybe I can get behind this new "World."